The Rise in Energy Prices and How to Protect Your Business

 The cost of living crisis

-You’d be hard-pressed to find someone in the UK not talking about the cost of living crisis, but what does this really mean?
+You’d be hard-pressed to find someone in the UK not talking about the cost of living crisis, but what does this mean?
 A cost of living crisis is when the cost of everyday essentials like household bills and food is rising quicker than the average household income.

 The cost of living in the UK has been increasing since early 2021.
-In May 2022, the annual rate of inflation was the highest it has been in 40 years and the Consumer Prices Index (CPI) showed that consumer prices were 9.1% higher in May 2022 than they were in May 2021.
+In May 2022, the annual rate of inflation was the highest it has been in 40 years, and the Consumer Prices Index (CPI) showed that consumer prices were 9.1% higher in May 2022 than they were in May 2021.
 The OBR anticipate that household incomes will not recover until late 2024.

 Support for small businesses